Vladusas/telegram-pc-control-bot/README.md

    - `/status` To check the status of your computer.

 Note that to power your computer off using this bot you have to install an openssh server.
-Also note that this script has to be install on another computer that is running Linux, is on the same local network and preferably is always on.
+Also note that this script has to be installed on another computer that is running Linux, is on the same local network and preferably is always on.
+If somethig doesen't work open an issue in the Issues tab.

 ## FAQ
 1. "it doesen't work!"